Savings Goal, Emergency Fund & 529 College Calculator

 Common questions about rates, timelines, and planning assumptions.

 Deadline mode solves for the monthly contribution needed by a target date.
 Budget mode solves for the time required based on a fixed monthly contribution.
+Emergency fund mode sets the goal automatically based on your monthly expenses and a target coverage period (3–12 months), then shows your current runway and time to fully fund.

 What interest rate should I enter?